“Thinking is mother of necessity and grandmother of invention.”

 “Yes, I had promised my wife and kids to take them to the dinner.
 I forgot to call them and tell them about such an urgent task appeared.
 We could postpone the dinner for the next day”,

-I such scenario, you find that you will explain to her the situation in a very polite way and the rest of the situation is under control;
+I such a scenario, you find that you will explain to her the situation in a very polite way and the rest of the situation is under control;

 If you are one of those who attach belief as,

 “She doesn’t understand that I had a very tiring day in my office today.
 She shouldn’t ask such questions when I return home.
 Why are they ready to go to the restaurant?
-I did not call them from office and tell them to get ready.”
+I did not call them from the office and tell them to get ready.”

 You will find that your mood changes to bad and you get angry and offended by this question.
 It may result in a big fight with her, lead to raising heart rate and increase blood pressure.